RedTurtle/collective.js.charcount/docs/INSTALL.rst

 Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Check the box next to ``collective.charcount`` and click the 'Activate' button.
+Check the box next to ``collective.js.charcount`` and click the 'Activate' button.

 Note: You may have to empty your browser cache and save your resource registries in order to see the effects of the package installation.